huntse/uncarved/content/articles/svn_mail.md

 +++
-title = "My life (and mail) in subversion" aliases = [ "/articles/svn_mail" ]
-last_modified = "2006-05-18T16:26:32Z"
+title = "My life (and mail) in subversion" description = "Moving my mail into subversion gives me easy backups and all of my homedir in one place.
+Here's how I did it." aliases = [ "/articles/svn_mail" ] last_modified = "2006-05-18T16:26:32Z"
 +++
-# My life (and mail) in subversion

-## Moving my mail into subversion gives me easy backups and all of my homedir in one place.
-Here's how I did it.

 Inspired by ['Keeping][5] your life in subversion' For some time now I have been slowly migrating all of my personal home directories into the